Did you just start a blog and now that you see yourself in a market place, you’re stalking other bloggers??

 If you’re looking for the important tools or websites that your expert use/ recommend, go check her resources page.
 Keep in mind that you should see if their recommendations suit your particular situation or not.

-As a new blogger, I felt so much more confident investing in convertkit when I saw my favorite people online are also using and recommending this.
+As a new blogger, I felt so much more confident moving to this web hosting when I saw my favorite people online are also using this.

 BLOGGERS I AM STALKING THESE DAYS